martin1207/modeling-mmv-severity/README.md

 **"Modeling the injury severity of riders and pedestrians in micro-mobility vehicle crashes"**
 by Martin De Jaeghere and Silvia Varotto, 2025.

+It enables to retrieve the results presented in the paper,load the models,  update with newly released data, test other model configurations.
+This code can easily be adapted to other cities, vehicles, years.
 ---

 ## How to use the code